Birgit Platzer

 Birgit Platzer (born 14 October 1992 in Kirchdorf an der Krems) is an Austrian luger.

-Platzer competed at the 2014 Winter Olympics for Austria.
+Platzer competed for Austria at the 2014 Winter Olympics.
 In the Women's singles she placed 23rd.

-As of September 2014, Platzer's best performance at the FIL World Luge Championships is 16th, in the 2012 Championships.
+As of September 2014, her best performance at the FIL World Luge Championships is 16th, in the 2012 Championships, and her best Luge World Cup overall finish is 19th in 2012–13.

-As of September 2014, Platzer's best Luge World Cup overall finish is 19th in 2012–13.
+Platzer also competed for Austria at the 2018 Winter Olympics.